-Cooperation agreement between the participant states to the Economic Cooperation at the Black Sea on combating the crime especially its organized forms Signed: 02.10.1998 Ratified: Law no. 6 / 2000
+Cooperation agreement between the participant states to the Economic Cooperation at the Black Sea on combating the crime especially its organized forms

-Agreement between the Government of Romania and the Kingdom of Sweden on the cooperation in combating organized crime, illicit drugs trafficking,psychotropic substances and precursors, human trafficking, terrorism and other serious offences Signed:10 May 2004 Ratified: Law no 168 / 2005
+Agreement between the Government of Romania and the Kingdom of Sweden on the cooperation in combating organized crime, illicit drugs trafficking, psychotropic substances and precursors, human trafficking, terrorism and other serious offences

-Protocol on the combating of terrorism, additional to the Cooperation Agreement between the governments of the participating states in the Economical Cooperation at the Black Sea in the field of combating criminality, especially its organized forms, (Kerkyra,2 October 1998).
-Signed: 3 December 2004Ratified: Law no. 253 /2005
+Protocol on the combating of terrorism, additional to the Cooperation Agreement between the governments of the participating states in the Economical Cooperation at the Black Sea in the field of combating criminality, especially its organized forms, (Kerkyra, 2 October 1998).
+Signed: 3.12.2004 Ratified: Law no. 253 /2005

-Common positions on the common foreign and security policy of the European Union

-Adopted: Law no 62 / 2005
+Common positions on the common foreign and security policy of the European Union Adopted: Law no. 62 / 2005